Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 12.

 You have learned to release the Spirit bound within you.
-You gain the following benefits:

 * As an action you can release your bound spirit, you choose the spirits appearance the spirit has the statistics of a Spirit.
 The Spirit is friendly to you and your companions.
 You can telepathically command the Spirit on your turn (no action required), if it don’t get any commands it acts on its own.
 You can release the spirit for a total number of hours equal to your Wisdom Modifier.
 Once you used all hours or the spirit drops to 0 hit points you can’t use this trait again until you finish a long rest.
 * If the Spirit drops to 0 hit points you take 2d10 psychic damage.